Outreachy Internship Application: My Experience

-Cover image creadits : makeuseof.com
+Cover image credits : makeuseof.com

 Initial Stage

-A few months ago, I was going through my Twitter feed and I saw a tweet from Outreachy Internships.
+A few months ago, I was scrolling through my Twitter feed when I came across a tweet from Outreachy Internships.
 This was the first time I had heard about them.
-I went through their website and gathered some information.
-Fast forward to January 2020, I got an email about the start of the Initial Application period.
-I was quick to fill it out and I waited for it’s approval.
+Curious, I visited their website and gathered some information.

-Late February, I got another email, which stated that my initial application had been accepted!Once the initial application was accepted, we were supposed to choose projects from the selected organizations.
+By late February, I got another email stating that my initial application had been accepted!
+After that, we were supposed to choose projects from the participating organizations.
 Sounds like a simple step?
-Well it wasn’t.
+Well, it wasn’t.

 The Contribution Period

-This is where I found my project, ‘g-drive-to-commons’ under Wikimedia.
-The project setup was simple, yet it took me 2 good days.
-It needed API keys from Wikimedia as well as Google to implement two different Oauth workflows.
-I had to contact my mentor as I was stuck with the Wikimedia API keys.Once this issue was resolved, my progress speeded up.
-I was able to understand the project, it’s workflow.
+That’s when I found my project, gdrive-to-commons under Wikimedia.
+The setup was simple in theory, yet it still took me two full days.
+It required API keys from both Wikimedia and Google to implement two different OAuth workflows.
+I had to reach out to my mentor when I got stuck with the Wikimedia API keys.
+Once that issue was resolved, my progress sped up and I was able to understand the project and its workflow.

 Suspense Stage